DGendoo/PDACDiseaseModels/README.md

 **MetastasisPairs**: for analysis conducted on 6 metastasis-PDX pairs

 **Trios**: for analysis conducted on 5 primary-PDX-PDO trios (unless otherwise indicated)

+### A Note on the Data

+**SV**

+Data are in TSV format (tsv).
+Please consult files that end with (.annotatedSV.tsv).

+**CNV**

+CELLULOID parameters are provided in the txt files starting with (parameters) and can be analyzed with this code.

+Actual copy number segments are provided in the files (segments*.txt)

+The code analyzes files BED files (.bed) that show the overlapping genomic segments between tumours and matched disease models.These files end with (_CN_Final.bed)

 ###